CSA Member Agreement 2023

 If you cannot pick-up your share, you must arrange for someone else to pick it up for you.
 You are responsible for explaining the pick-up location and procedures to your substitute.
 If you know you will be out of town and can give us at least one week notice, we may be able to have a share available for you on an alternate day.
 Shares that are not picked up within the time frame stated may be available for pick-up the following day, but you must contact us to let us know you’ll be picking up the following day.
 After that, unclaimed shares will be donated to the Parish Kitchen in Covington or sold at the farmers’ market.

 We take the safety of your food seriously.
 We sanitize our harvest containers and our hands prior to each harvest.
 Vegetables are washed in cold water and then immediately refrigerated for peak quality.
 Our fertilization program uses only well-composted animal manure that is applied to fields several months before harvest as required by organic and federal food safety standards.
 For your added protection, wash all produce before eating.

 Section 4.
 Share Descriptions and Fees

 A. Share descriptions

 We offer a single share size and you can choose to receive it weekly (full share) or biweekly (half) share.
 Default shares contain 5-8 items.
-You can choose from a traditional share, in which we select all of the items in your share, or a customizable share in which you'll have ability to swap items.
-For example, if there are certain veggies you really don't like or never use, you could swap for something else we have available that week.
-Both tradtional and customizable shares will also have the opportunity to add additional items to your share throughout the season.
+You can choose from a traditional share, in which we select all of the items in your share, a customizable share in which you'll have ability to swap items, or a market share that gives you an opportunity to order from our online store each week, but has no requirement to order or a minimum order.
+Traditional and customizable shares will also have the opportunity to add additional items to your share throughout the season.

 B. Member Fees